 Can I file for guardianship myself or do I need a lawyer?

 You do not need a lawyer to apply for guardianship.
-You can go to your local district court and ask for the forms to file for kinship guardianship of a child, or you can call the Guardianship Legal Helpline.
+You can go to your local district court and ask for the forms to file for kinship guardianship of a child, you may also access the forms here, or you can call the Guardianship Legal Helpline.
 The Guardianship Legal Helpline can help you determine if you want to file by yourself, and if you do, help you with questions and the paperwork.
 In the Albuquerque area call (505) 217-1660; Statewide call 1-833-355-6944.

 Is there help for me if I need help but can’t afford a lawyer?

 Yes.
 There are two agencies in New Mexico that specialize in helping grandparents and others get kinship guardianship of children living with them.
 Pegasus Legal Services for Children provides legal representation in guardianship cases where one or more of the parents does not agree to the guardianship.
-Another agency, Advocacy, Inc. handles cases where the parents agree to the guardianship.
 Call the Guardianship Legal Helpline to get more information and find out which agency is the right one to help you.
 In the Albuquerque area call (505) 217-1660; Statewide call 1-833-355-6944.

 What is the Guardianship Legal Helpline?